 After I had got robbed, I knew that I needed to fly to South Africa to buy a new phone.
 So I changed my plans completely, decided to skip Mauritius as well and booked flights to Cape Town.

 So the French guys and the South African girl, went out.
-They asked me to come with them, but I was too busy trying to make a claim to my insurance company.
+They asked me to come with them, but I was too busy trying to make a claim to my insurance company (thank God, I had a travel insurance from World Nomads!), and I was still sick.
 They came back late in the evening, drunk as hell.
 The girl was so drunk that she couldn’t walk on her own and the guys took her to her bed.
 They left the girl there and were about leave again when the douchebag shouted at me: “You take care of her or shut the fuck up!”

 I hadn’t said a single word, I was ready to go to sleep, and he was telling me to shut the fuck up?
 Who the hell did he think he was?